Content is loading...

 How we can help

-Following a referral by a health visitor, nursery or school, community paediatrics assesses children who have developmental conditions including social communication difficulties and autism.
+Following a referral by a health visitor, nursery or school, community paediatrics assesses children who have developmental conditions including social communication differences and autism.

 All referrals are considered carefully by senior clinicians.
 We aim to gather information about your child from all the places that they spend time at and are cared for.
 This is vital to get a rounded picture of them.

-If your child has recently been assessed and you have learnt that they have social communication difficulties or autism, we have lots of information and guidance to help.
+If your child has recently been assessed and you have learnt that they have social communication differences or autism, we have lots of information and guidance to help.

 Last reviewed: 1 November, 2023